rdkcentral/Lightning/README.md

 # Basic usage

-You start by initializing a Stage object.
+This section describes how to initialize and use the framework step-by-step.

+## Initialisation

 For a web browser:

 ```javascript
 var options = {w: 1280, h: 720, glClearColor: 0xFF000000};